Skip to content

 Download BED-like files for high-LD or HLA regions

-You can simply copy the list of high-LD or HLA regions in Genome build version(.bed format) to a text file high-ld.txt.
+You can simply copy the list of high-LD or HLA regions in genome build version(.bed format) to a text file high-ld.txt.

 High LD regions of hg19